joebenassi/JCAT/JCAT/Developer-Help/Adding_JCAT_to_Eclipse.md

-#Configuring Eclipse for JCAT Development
+#Adding JCAT to Eclipse for JCAT Development
-<b>Note: </b>This tutorial will use Eclipse 4.3 to demonstrate the setup.
+<b>Note: </b>This tutorial will use Eclipse 4.3 to demonstrate..

 ##Procedure:
 1. Download Eclipse Standard 4.3.